 - Linux 64-bit

-Step 2: Install and activate the client
+Step 2: Install and activate the backup client

 - Select an installation directory, decompress the installation package, and then install

-Note Make sure that enough space is available in the installation directory because operational logs and an executable file are all stored in the installation directory.
+the backup client.Note Make sure that enough space is available in the installation directory because both operational logs and an executable file are saved in the installation directory.

 directory and run the

 ./setupcommand to install the client.